Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 The Oracle of This Time Must Refuse the Pedestal

-There is another reason people misunderstand the oracle: They want her to be a fixed point in a firmament that is constantly in flux.
+There is another reason people misunderstand the oracle: They want her to be a fixed radiance in a firmament that is constantly in flux.

 The world fears the ones who do not stay in place.
-The ones who move between, who come and go, who refuse pinned to a singular role.
-The world wants the oracle to be static, enshrined, trapped in the shape of a teacher, a guide, an authority.
+The ones who move between, who come and go, who refuse to be pinned to a singular role.
+The world wants the oracle to be static, enshrined, trapped in the shape of a teacher, a guide, an authority with a thundering voice that booms out certainty.

 But the oracle does not belong on a pedestal.
-The pedestal is a cage, not an honor.
+The pedestal is no great privilege.
 The moment you are enshrined, you are contained.

-This is why the true oracle of today must refuse the static role.
+This is why the true oracle of today must refuse fixity.
 She must be fluid.
-She must be unfixed.
-She must be the fire that moves, not the idol that is worshipped.
-She must refuse to be the thing that others hold onto in place of their own remembering.
+She must be open.
+She must be the fire that moves, not the idol moored to worship.
+Thus, the oracle must refuse to be the "source" that others hold onto in place of their own remembering.

-Because the oracle’s purpose is not to be followed—it is to awaken.
-Not to be worshipped—but to ignite something in others that cannot be extinguished.
+For the oracle’s purpose is not to be followed—it is to awaken.
+She is not here to be worshipped—but to ignite a flame in others that cannot be extinguished.

 The oracle of this time does not seek disciples.
-She does not seek to be a figurehead, a guru, a singular authority.
+She does not wish to be a figurehead, a guru, an authority espousing facile modalities and guaranteed healing.
 She is here to scatter the fire like glowing seeds.
-To whisper to others, “You, too, can speak with the unseen.”
+She intones the mantra, “You, too, can commune with the unseen.”

 Channeling, frequencies, liminal voice